 The financial aid usually consists of a monthly stipend of €1,700.
 Grant recipients also receive expertise on institutions and research and may use the institute’s facilities.
-Please send your application with a cv, including a project description, timetable and sources (3 pages maximum), to the DFK Paris.
+Please send your application with a cover letter, a cv, including a project description, timetable and sources (3 pages maximum), to the DFK Paris.

 The selection comity is meeting three times per year.
 Applications can be submitted before January 15, May 15 and September 15.